alpharameeztech/alpharameeztech/README.md

-Currently, I live in Pakistan and work at CMPAK(Zong) as Sr.Executive IT-Sofrware Engineering.
+Currently, I live in Pakistan and work at CMPAK(Zong) as Sr.Executive IT-Sofrware Engineer.

 Who am I?
 I am Full Stack GIANT Developer!Period.

 **Achievements:**

-- 🔭 I am currently working at CMPAK as Full Stack Dev
+- 🔭 I am currently working at CMPAK as  Sr.Executive IT-Sofrware Engineer.
 - 🌱 I have worked for 'Impeccable Software' on the Stock Analyzer Web Application(https://app.theimpeccablestocksoftware.com/login) as Full Stack Developer.
 - 👯 I have worked with GREL(https://grel.org/) on their SaaS application as Full Stack Developer.
 - 🤔 I have worked with ABUDO(https://abudo.com/) on their SaaS application as Backend Developer.